jw120/mal/README.md

   exceptions propogate during evaluation
 - No garbage collection is done, we call `malloc()` many times but almost never `free()`

+## Swift

+Implementation choices:
+- Uses DIY parser combinator library (instead of regexes) for parsing
+- Swift package (can build from command line)
+- Mal arrays and lists implemented as swift arrayslices

 ----------- ORIGINAL README FOLLOWS --------------